YIXUANZ/rvd/README.md

 </div> -->

 2. As noted in the paper, we have identified and addressed two key issues: flawed laryngograph recordings within the PTDB-TUG dataset and inaccuracies in the Mocha-TIMIT dataset labels, attributed to noisy harmonic patterns during silent intervals in laryngograph recordings.
 To rectify these issues, we have preprocessed the data by removing the samples with low-quality laryngograph waveforms and correcting the labels for specific utterances.
-This repository contains updated lists of files for both the PTDB-TUG and Mocha-TIMIT datasets, from which we have removed all entries containing poor-quality laryngograph waveforms.
+This repository contains updated lists of filenames for both the PTDB-TUG and Mocha-TIMIT datasets, from which we have removed all entries containing poor-quality laryngograph waveforms.
 Additionally, the repository encompasses manually corrected labels for select utterances from the Mocha-TIMIT dataset, accessible in the `./corrected_labels` directory.

 ## Installation